Our recent Focus 2020 competition attracted hundreds of superb entries. But there can only be one winner – and here’s what our judges chose.

 “Someone once said that, if you want to be a better photographer, put more interesting stuff in front of the camera.
 It’s such a simple piece of advice that it can often be dismissed, but this photographer has listened to that instruction.
 Great pictures can also be looked at for a long time, and I looked at this image more than any other in the strong list of final selections.
 There is also technical excellence in the depth of field and the angle of the shot.
 It works in black and white as it is reductive, and allows the viewer to focus on the sum of the parts.
 I wish I had taken this photograph and I admire the person who did – he bought a great deal of intelligence to the field that day.

-Suvro walks away with £250 in cash, and also joins Emrah in winning a SmartFrame Pro 30 account for life, together with a portfolio review and signed book from David Yarrow.
+Emrah wins himself £500 in cash, together with a SmartFrame Pro 30 account for life, a portfolio review and a signed book from David Yarrow.
+You can view more of Emrah’s work on his website.